a-konyaev/camunda-vs-zeebe/README.md

 # Camunda vs Zeebe

-This is a demo project that attempts to compare Camunda Platform and Zeebe in terms of functionality as well as performance.
+This is a demo project that attempts to compare Camunda 7 and 8 (Camunda Platform and Zeebe) in terms of functionality as well as performance.

 ### Prerequisites